1. Development of kittens

 Even when the kittens have moved and are living with their new owners, it is important to keep an eye on socialization until at least the 14th week of life.
 But even after this, it is important to continue to pay attention to the desired social behavior of the growing cat.

-Influence of mother cat
+Influence of the mother cat

-Socialization of kittens at cattery SavVal
+Kitten socialization at cattery SavVal

 The kittens are born and raised in the house.
 In this homely environment they come into contact with normal daily sounds and unexpected sounds as described earlier from birth.
 Our kittens spend the first weeks of their lives with their mother in a separate room; the mother cat can move freely through the house during this period.